kiran-brahma/obsidan/content/Linkedin/quick-decision.md

   - Decision-Making
 date: 2023-08-19
 ---

 In my first job at L&T, my Project Manager always made quick decisions when faced with problems.
 While this led to prompt action from the team, it often resulted in issues that needed fixing later on.
 As a result, I started to believe that quick decisions cause more problems than they solve.

-About a year into my job, I was overseeing project planning and client relations for Construction of the T1-T3 Underpass at Delhi Airport.
+About a year into my job, I was overseeing project planning and client relations for the Construction of the T1-T3 Underpass at Delhi Airport.
 Taking longer than usual to deliberate on matters led to a pile-up of work and complaints from the field staff.

 When asked about the issues, I tried to explain my thought process.
 I was then questioned if my approach caused fewer problems, to which I had no clear answer.
 I was instructed to make every decision within a day for the next two weeks, and then review the outcomes.